eo-training/eo-training.github.io/nov-2021-mileage-reinbursements.md

 In each election, some officers are eligible for mileage reimbursement:

 - **Chiefs** are eligible for mileage reimbursement for picking up election materials before election day and returning election materials on election night.
-- **Absentee Ballot Collector** officers are eligible for mileage reimbursement for returning election materials on election night.
-Note that only the driver is eligible for mileage reimbursement.
+- **Collector Officers** are eligible for mileage reimbursement for returning election materials on election night. <u>Note that only the driver is eligible for mileage reimbursement.</u>

 All election officers are hired as stipend-only county employees and are therefore subject to all Fairfax County Government employee mileage reimbursement policies and procedures.